rowaniskandar/SDE/readme.md

 Please refer to each file (.jl and .R) to find the required packages prior to running the codes.

+## Julia
 The file, cohmod.jl, is required for running the examples in Julia.
+One key package is DifferentialEquations package (https://github.com/JuliaDiffEq/DifferentialEquations.jl).

+## R
-The R codes are self-contained
+The R codes are self-contained.
+One key package is the YUIMA package (https://github.com/cran/yuima).

 ## The Julia Language

+Julia language is not used widespread in decision modeling.
+Here are some of the main sites for new users.

 Julia is a high-level, high-performance dynamic language for technical computing.
 The main homepage for Julia can be found at